-Dr. Schneider, SICC clinic staff mem- Students who seek help may meet with one of the staff for an initial liscussion.
+Dr. Schneider, SICC clinic staff mem- Students who seek help may meet with one of the staff for an initial discussion.
 Such information is held in strict confidence and does not become part of the student's general record.
 If counseling is indicated and the student wants professional help, he or she will be seen on a regualr basis over a specified period of time.
 The staff consists of Dr. Paul Davis, chief psychiatrist, Dr. Maria Schneider, associate psychiatrist, and Dr. Daniel Cohen, psychologist.
 To see one of the staff members, a student may come to D-136 or call for an appointment at Ext.
 7561 or 7562.
-Plans are almost completed to provide professional gynecological and urological evaluations to any student coming to the College Health Center who indicates a need for such referral, .e., suspected V.D., pregnancy testing and birth control information.
-Again, fidential and will not become a part of uses of cable from this project.' the general record Calendar OCT 10 UFW Representative on the Grape Boycott against Ripple, Boone's Farm, Spanada Student Lounge, 2:30 p.m.
-OCT 10 Biology Placement Exam 1:30 T-12 OCT 10 Meeting---Student Medical and Related Health Services Association C 113 OCT 16 Pres, Birenbaum "Open Conversation With SICC' 12:00 Lounge OCT 16 Opening - Candy Shoppe OCT 17 Political Forum featuring all candidates for Staten Island offices and citywide offices.
+Plans are almost completed to provide professional gynecological and urological evaluations to any student coming to the College Health Center who indicates a need for such referral, i.e., suspected V.D., pregnancy testing and birth control information.
+Again, all such information would be confidential and will not become a part of the general record.
+Calendar OCT 10 UFW Representative on the Grape Boycott against Ripple, Boone's Farm, Spanada Student Lounge, 2:30 p.m.
+OCT 10 Biology Placement Exam 1:30 T-12 OCT 10 Meeting---Student Medical and Related Health Services Association C 113 OCT 16 Pres.
+Birenbaum "Open Conversation With SICC' 12:00 Lounge OCT 16 Opening - Candy Shoppe OCT 17 Political Forum featuring all candidates for Staten Island offices and citywide offices.
 WMB will greet the speakers and Prof. M'Gabe will moderate.
 All students and community are invited.
 Lounge, 7:15 p.m.
 OCT 17 Late I.D.
-Photo 1:30-3 Cafeteria OCT 27 Sunshine Boys 2:00 see Leona Sanders OCT 27 Second Annual SICC Staff Dance Dinner 7-1a.m.
-CLUBS -WEDNESDAY CLUB HOURS Chess A-304 Chinese Culture C-127 Outdoor Club - B-321 Rifle Club B-105 Christian Fellowship D-7 Intramural Football Arts and Crafts Center C-138 Tues, Wed., Fri.
-3-8

-Open Conversation with Birenbaum On October 16th, at 12 Noon, in the Student Lounge, Staten Island Community College President, William M. Birenbaum, will sponsor an "Open Conversation" with students, faculty and staff.
-The Tuesday program will fortune recent the students, faculty and staff. feature reactions of the college President to a wide variety of issues which concern the students, faculty and staff.
-Of particular concern to the college community will be remarks that Dr. Birenbaum may make on the recent study mission of students and faculty that half the state of China when stated to that he led this past summer to the People's Republic of China.
-Also slated to be discussed are such curricular innovations as the SICG-StonyBrook program, and the new Three-Year Bachelor of Arts Program, Of particular interest to all members of our educational community will be a review of the SICC sponsored initiatives in International education which include contacts with such diverse places as Zambia, Eastern Europe and the Caribbean.
+Photo 1:30-3 7.9 OCT 27 Sunshine Boys 2:00 see Leona Sanders OCT 27 Second Annual SICC Staff Dance Dinner 7-1a.m.
+Cafeteria WEDNESDAY CLUB HOURS Chess A-304 Chinese Culture C-127 Outdoor Club - B-321 Rifle Club B-105 Christian Fellowship D-7 Intramural Football Arts and Crafts Center C-138 Tues, Wed., Fri.
+3-8 CLUBS - Open Conversation with Birenbaum On October 16th, at 12 Noon, in the Student Lounge, Staten Island Community College President, William M. Birenbaum, will sponsor an "Open Conversation" with students, faculty and staff.
+The Tuesday program will footbure program will continue to the continue of the cont feature reactions of the college President to a wide variety of issues which concern the students, faculty and staff.
+Of particular concern to the college community will be remarks that Dr. Birenbaum may make on the recent study mission of students and faculty that he led this past summer to the People's Republic of China.
+Also slated to be discussed are such curricular innovations as the SICC Stony Brook program, and the new Three-Year Bachelor of Arts Program, Of particular interest to all members of our educational community will be a review of the SICC sponsored initiatives in International education which include contacts with such diverse places as Zambia, Eastern Europe and the Caribbean.
 All persons are strongly urged to attend.